 The natural range of Trout Cod included Gunbower Creek, but the species was absent in this area from the 1980s.
 The NFRC does not expect to capture enough Trout Cod to measure key health indictors.
 However, by collecting data for non-recreational species including threatened species such as Trout Cod, it will allow a greater understanding of the current status of the populations providing essential information to the management on these species.
 Due to the low abundances of Trout Cod collected during NFRC the key health indicators cannot be measured.
-Trout Cod was first detected again in Gunbower Creek in 2012 and have regularly been recorded since then, albeit in low abundances.
-Trout Cod have been recorded in four of the five years of NFRC sampling (Figure 10).
-No recruits have been detected in NFRC sampling, with only two individuals (one juvenile and one adult) recorded in 2021 (Figure 11).
+Trout Cod was first detected again in Gunbower Creek1 in 2012 and have regularly been recorded since then, albeit in low abundances.
+Trout Cod have been recorded in five of the six years of NFRC sampling (Figure 10).
+No recruits have been detected in NFRC sampling, and juveniles have only been detected in 2017 and 2021.
+Only adults were recorded in 2022 (Figure 11).
 This indicates that Trout Cod are persisting in Gunbower Creek, but it is uncertain if they are breeding.
-It is possible that larvae or recruits enter the system via the national channel inlet upstream Torrumbarry Weir.
+It is possible that larvae or recruits enter the system via the national channel inlet upstream of Torrumbarry Weir.
+Monitoring during Koondrook and Cohuna fishway installations in 2021 captured juvenile Trout Cod (in higher abundances than NFRC sampling) immediately downstream the weirs - potentially accumulating.
+Trout Cod were recorded in a far wider distribution in the Goulburn River in 2022 (NFRC and Flow-MER) and were also recorded as far downstream as Tooleybuc in 2022 (River Murray Channel Monitoring Plan3).
+The construction of the Koondrook fishway in 2021 will allow Trout Cod to access areas further upstream in the Gunbower Creek system.